Azure/iotedge-lorawan-starterkit/README.md

 # Azure IoT Edge LoRaWAN Starter Kit

-The Azure IoT Edge LoRaWAN starter kit is an *experimental* cross platform LoRaWAN implementation following the [LoRaWAN 1.0.2 specification](https://lora-alliance.org/resource-hub/lorawantm-specification-v102).
+The Azure IoT Edge LoRaWAN starter kit is an *experimental* cross platform LoRaWAN implementation which follows the [LoRaWAN 1.0.2 specification](https://lora-alliance.org/resource-hub/lorawantm-specification-v102).
 The goal of the solution is to provide a turnkey experience for users looking to build their own private LoRa network and connect their LoRaWAN devices and gateways to Azure IoT Hub without the need of any intermediaries or third party services.
 The kit provides a LoRaWAN packet forwarder and network server implementation built on top of [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) infrastructure and all other components required to enable seamless communication to Azure.
 It significantly reduces the effort of building your own custom network server and deployment to multiple gateways.
 Some of the key benefits include:

 - Deploy your own LoRa private network and connect to Azure within minutes.
 No intermediaries or third party required.
 [Get Started Now](#getting-started).